SAP-samples/teched2025-IN165/exercises/ex3/README.md

 <b>Persistent</b>: Event Messages are considered persistent if they are placed onto non-volatile storage media after they arrive on the broker.
 The broker's Data Plane stores a message if the message arrives with the `Persistent Delivery Mode` set to `Persistent`, or if a queue or durable topic endpoint has subscribed to a topic where messages are persisted regardless of the `Persistent Delivery` Mode flag setting in the message.

-<b>Non-Persistent</b>:If an event message is sent with `Persistent Delivery Mode` set to `Direct`, which is synonymous with `Non-Persistent`, the message is only placed onto the non-volatile storage media if the message is subscribed by a Queue or a Durable Topic Endpoint.
+<b>Non-Persistent</b>: If an event message is sent with `Persistent Delivery Mode` set to `Direct`, which is synonymous with `Non-Persistent`, the message is only placed onto the non-volatile storage media if the message is subscribed by a Queue or a Durable Topic Endpoint.

 Messages flagged as `Persistent` result in an acknowledgment message being sent back to the producer after the message is stored.